mastercoms/personal/src/content/portfolio/glowstone.md

 ## Experience

-It would be an understatement to say that I learned a lot on this journey.
+It would be an understatement to say that there was a wealth of knowledge on this journey.
 I think my most valuable experience on Glowstone was the open-source and social aspect of it.
 It taught me valuable things about code review, planning, leadership and community.

 As for the technical experience, I certainly learned a lot about Java.
 Here's a neat list of things: